European Metal Recycling

 OUTCOME: EMR has recently invested more than £1 million in its Port of Tyne facility, where it bases some 30 transport, operations and commercial staff.
 It plans to develop the site further in 2018 as it manages global challenges, including the volatility in international demand and discounted finished steel products from China.

 "We have a very good working relationship with the Port of Tyne.
-We work closely together, especially when we have a vessels due in for loading."
+We work closely together, especially when we have a vessel due in for loading."

 Andrew Brady, Chief Operating Officer, EMR